 - To request access to the SDC listserv, follow this link to the request form

 - To contact our webteam, regarding this website, use the form below

 What’s new on the SDC Clearinghouse website?
 You tell us!

 Please take a couple minutes to share a new product or resource from your State Data Center.
 (Lead, coord, and affiliate members are all welcome.)
 Your new product can be an interactive data query tool, a data dashboard, a collection of area profiles, a presentation, or a traditional report.
 We’re looking for great examples of these — examples that are published to the web, and that provide a model for peer states.

 Tell us about it through this google form… https://goo.gl/forms/fLc3pxkFNWO7t9zQ2

-When you submit the name and URL link of your product, we’ll format it as a new item blurb in the wordpress database at SDCClearinghouse.com.
+When you submit the name and URL link of your product, it will appear as a new item in the wordpress database at SDCClearinghouse.com.